vmware-tanzu/tanzu-dev-portal/content/guides/observability-reactive-spring-boot-3/index.md

 INFO 90538 --- [           main] c.e.o.ManualObservationApplication       : Result was: SOMETHING
 ```

-Our `ObservationTextPublisher` shows the various stages this Observation went through, along with it's metadata.
+Our `ObservationTextPublisher` shows the various stages this Observation went through, along with its metadata.
 Notice that we have no `traceId` or `spanId` as usual since the bare minimum tracers are of the `NOOP` variety.
-The next section will add `Zipkin/Brave` implementations that are auto-configured with additional dependencies.
+The following section will add `Zipkin/Brave` implementations that are auto-configured with additional dependencies.

 ## The reactive sample setup

-The main goal of this guide is to introduce the Observation API for Reactive apps.
-We will begin by creating a REST controller application.
-It can be started by either starting at our favorite website - [start dot spring dot io](https://start.spring.io) - there by selecting a few options:
+Let's create a REST application.
+But, first, go to our second favorite website, the Spring Initializr - [start dot spring dot io](https://start.spring.io), and make the following selections:

 Dependencies: